coderGtm/Shiftlog/README.md

 # release.io

-A highly performant and efficient system to create, manage and publish release notes in various formats for your products.
+A highly performant and efficient system to create, manage and publish release notes in various formats for your products. **Can easily run as a microservice on your existing server or a standalone app on a completely different system if you prefer so, no fuss invloved!!**

 ## Overview
 release.io is a robust release note management system designed to streamline the process of creating and managing release notes for applications and products.
 Accessible only through user accounts, this system empowers users to efficiently handle their release documentation.